omkarcloud/tripadvisor-scraper/README.md

 username = "username123"

-to = "my-email@gmail.com" # For testing, replace with your personal email subject = "Product Roadmap Discussion" body = "We will discuss the product roadmap."
+to = "my-email@gmail.com" # For testing, replace with your personal email subject = "Agenda for Team Meeting" body = "We will discuss the product roadmap in Meeting."

 Outlook.send_email(username, to, subject, body)
 ```